chasingcoconuts/NOVAK-Protocol/README.md

+# NOVAK PROTOCOL

-# NOVAK — Novak Objective Verification of Autonomous Knowledge
+NOVAK — Novak Objective Verification of Autonomous Knowledge — is the first cryptographic execution-governance framework that prevents unlawful machine and institutional decisions *before they happen*.

+NOVAK enforces:
+- Verified input only
+- Immutable execution receipts
+- Recursive global audit hashing
+- Equal-output guarantees under equal conditions

+This repository contains the reference NOVAK specification and challenge materials.

+👉 If you believe you can break NOVAK — do it publicly.

 NOVAK is the first execution-integrity enforcement framework that prevents automated systems (including AI and government decision engines) from